BFScript: Bridging the Gap Between Readability and Brainfuck

 My initial attempt was a different project, the Brainfuck Transpiler.
 However, I soon realized that approach had fundamental limitations and wasn’t truly Turing complete.
 It couldn’t handle the complexity I envisioned.
 So, I decided to start over with a more robust compiler approach, which became BFScript.

-Primarily, this is a passion project born out of curiosity.
+Primarily, this is a passion project exploring compiler design in a severely constrained environment—how do you build a usable language when your target has no stack, no registers, and only 8 instructions?
 It’s for me, for the fun of tackling a weird challenge, and maybe for anyone else intrigued by the intersection of conventional programming and esoteric languages.

 What is Brainfuck, Anyway?